ocean-tracking-network/otn_field_reporting_standards/_episodes/01-metadata.md

 ### What are Detection Extract data products?

 OTN and all of its partner Nodes create Detection Extracts on a semi-regular basis, approximately every 4 months, following a cross-Node coordinated detection matching event known as a Data Push.
 These Detection Extract files contain only the detections for the year corresponding to the suffix on the file name.
-See the detailed documentation here [Detection Extract Documentation](https://members.oceantrack.org/data/otn-detection-extract-documentation-matched-to-animals).
+See the detailed [detection extract documentation](https://members.oceantrack.org/data/otn-detection-extract-documentation-matched-to-animals) for more information.

+{% include links.md %}